athornton/fasa-triangle-vis/README.md

 The Triangle is a region of space in the Star Trek Universe (FASA map).

 This is a visualization of the systems within it.
-Run it in a JupyterLab environment with Plotly, and Pandas installed.
+Run it in a JupyterLab environment with Plotly and Pandas installed.

 Clicking the button immediately below will take you to a Binder site, if you don't happen to have JupyterLab at hand.